Acts 1 - John Karmelich

 a)

-and the gang decide that they need have someone replace Judas.
+and the gang decided they needed someone to replace Judas.

 Therefore it is opened for discussion